orbeon/orbeon-forms-doc/XForms-~-XBL.md

 You can use components to implement:

 * Controls for datatypes which have a native implementation, but where a custom appearance is required
-    * E.g. custom control for entering an xs:date with dropdown menus rather than a date picker
+    * For example a custom control for entering a date with dropdown menus rather than a date picker
 * Controls for datatypes which do not have a native implementation
-    * E.g. control to capture the xs:duration type
+    * For example a control to capture the `xs:duration` type
 * Controls which do not have a standard XML type
-    * E.g. phone number control
+    * For example a phone number control
 * Higher-level components
     * Instance inspector component
+    * A form section component
-    * Grid table component
+    * A form grid component
-    * Google Maps component
+    * A Google Maps component

 This is not an exhaustive list.
 Your imagination is the limit!

-See the [documentation on already implemented components][2] to get a feel for what is possible.

 ### Terminology